jeffniccca/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 attached.
 Magnetic interferance is minimal at a distance of 10 cm

-Testing the EPM impact on the compass is highly recomend when mounted close then 10 cm distance from flight computer
+Testing the EPM impact on the compass is highly recomended when mounted closer than 10 cm distance from flight computer

-The EPM's impact on the compass can be tested in real-time by connecting with the Mission Planner, go to the Flight Data screen and click on the "Tuning" checkbox at the bottom, middle.
+The EPM's impact on the compass can be tested in real-time by connecting with the Mission Planner.
+Go to the Flight Data screen and click on the "Tuning" checkbox at the bottom, middle.
 Double click on the graph that appears on the top right and when the "Graph This" window appears select "magfield".

-Turning the EPM on and off and ensure the magfield length does not change by more than 10%.
+Turn the EPM on and off and make sure that the magfield length does not change by more than 10%.

 .. image:: ../../../images/mag_field.jpg